johnalison/WorkingPhilosophy/BookNotes/BeginningOfInfinity.md

 - Illness and old age are going to be cured soon -- certainly within the next few lifetimes.
 This would imply effective immortality for the whole human population.

 - Against superhuman minds: because human minds are universal constructors and explainers they already transcend parochial origins.
 There can be no such thing as a superhuman mind only further automation allowing th existing kind of human mind to be carried out faster and with fewer limitations (eg: memory).
-Universality implies that, in every important sense, humans and AIs will be other than equal.
+Universality implies that, in every important sense, humans and AIs will never be other than equal.

 - What we know and do not know:
   - Know: AI is possible (from universality) by writing computer programs; Dont Know: how to write them.